howdyai/botkit/packages/docs/index.md

 });
 ```

-Developers may hook into the dialogs as they execute using `controller.plugins.cms.before`, `controller.plugins.cms.after`, and `controller.plugins.cms.onChange`.
+Developers may hook into the dialogs as they execute using [controller.plugins.cms.before](reference/cms.md#before), ][controller.plugins.cms.after](reference/cms.md#after), and [controller.plugins.cms.onChange](reference/cms.md#onchange).
+These methods operate identically to the [BotkitConversation analogs of these methods](reference/core.md#botkitconversation-class-methods), but take an additional parameter of the dialog's _name_, allowing handlers to be bound to the externally loaded content.

 NOTE: Before handlers can be bound to a dialog, it must exist in the dialogSet.
 To make sure this has happened, place any handler definitions inside a call to `controller.ready()`, which will fire only after all dependent subsystems have fully booted.